 - Share sell or asset sell?

 - When and how do I get paid?

 - How long do I have to or can request to stay on as shareholder?

 - What shall I do ones the transaction is made?

 - Can I stay on the Board after the sell transaction is made?

 - Will it be beneficial if I re-invest some of the sell proceeds.

 is an industrial and financial advisor to entrepreneurs, venture capital and private equity.

-"Selling a business is more than executing an M&A transaction from Stockholm.
+"Selling a business is more than executing an M&A transaction from Stockholm or Gothenburg.
 It's about timing, personal and business considerations, and preparing the company and oneself for the transition."